armory/docs-cdaas/content/en/deployment/overview.md

 ## {{% heading "nextSteps" %}}

-* For deployment strategy details how canary differs from blue/green, see  {{< linkWithTitle "deployment/strategies/overview.md" >}}.
+* For deployment strategy details and how canary differs from blue/green, see  {{< linkWithTitle "deployment/strategies/overview.md" >}}.
 * Work through the [Quickstart]({{< ref "get-started/quickstart" >}}) to deploy a sample app to a Kubernetes cluster using a blue/green deployment strategy.
+* If you want to use a Kubernetes HorizontalPodAutoscaler in your deployment, [learn how CD-as-a-Service implements horizontal pod autoscaling]({{< ref "deployment/hpa" >}}).